MeanderingProgrammer/advent-of-code/README.md

 <summary>The input for each puzzle is in a separate private Github repo</summary>

-This is done to comply with the policy [here](https://adventofcode.com/about).
+This is done to comply with the [policy](https://adventofcode.com/about).

 These inputs end up in the `data` folder in the same structure as the solutions.